 - Candidates must have a bachelor's degree or higher degree or be completing a bachelor's degree or higher degree by the end of the spring semester prior to the start of the program in August. - Candidates must complete all of the following prerequisite science courses, preferably with labs by the end of the spring semester prior to the start of the program in August: anatomy and physiology (8 credits), general biology (8 credits), general chemistry (8 credits), organic chemistry (4 credits), genetics (3 credits), and microbiology (4 credits).
 If the applicant's college did not offer labs with these courses or offered 3 credit science courses including a lab, we will accept these courses.
 No grade less than a "C-" will be accepted for any prerequisite science courses.
 We will not accept any required science courses that have been taken online.
-Online science course exceptions will be made for classes taken during the COVID-19 pandemic.
-We will also give additional points in our scoring process for those applicants that have 4 credits in medical microbiology.
+Online science course exceptions will be made for classes taken during the COVID-19 pandemic until the spring of 2022.
+We will also give additional points in our scoring process for those applicants that have 4 credits in medical microbiology. - Any required science course with a grade less than C- must be repeated; however, both grades will be incorporated into the calculations for the overall science and cumulative G.P.A.s.